 After that, we have to edit the logind.conf file of systemd.
-This file normally comprises the entries which might be utilized by default by systemd.
+This file often comprises the entries which might be utilized by default by systemd.
 Nevertheless, all of the entries are commented out right here.
-For those who change the settings on this file, it can take priority over the systemd default settings.
+If you happen to change the settings on this file, it should take priority over the systemd default settings.

-It’s at all times a good suggestion to make a backup of configuration recordsdata earlier than altering them.
+It’s all the time a good suggestion to make a backup of configuration recordsdata earlier than altering them.
 Use this command:

 sudo cp /and many others/systemd/logind.conf /and many others/systemd/logind.conf.again

-And after that, set up gksu as a way to open a graphical utility (gedit on this case) from the terminal.
-You may as well use a terminal based mostly textual content editor like Vim in case you are snug with that.
+And after that, set up gksu to be able to open a graphical software (gedit on this case) from the terminal.
+You can even use a terminal based mostly textual content editor like Vim in case you are comfy with that.

 sudo apt set up gksu && gksudo gedit /and many others/systemd/logind.conf

 You’ll see traces like these on this file: